-All tigers are endangered; in fact, the Bengal tiger is the most numerous of all tiger subspecies.
-However, it is under the constant threat of poaching threat.
+Unfortunately, it is not only the Bengal tiger population which faces adversity.
+All tigers are endangered.
+In fact, the Bengal tiger is the most numerous of all tiger subspecies.
+However, it is under constant threat of poaching.
 Tiger preserves, sanctuaries, and national parks have stabilized the population numbers, but poaching in Asia is still on the rise.

 - Wild boars

 - Water buffaloes